 Ten bob was a goodly sum in the olden days.
-In the 1960's it could buy 13 English-made 'Matchbox' cars, or a complete men’s suit, 11 loaves of bread, a nail varnish, enough aspirin for 30 headaches and a lamp.
+In the 1960's it could buy 6 pints of beer, 10 loaves of bread, or 17 pints of milk.

-It’s hard to believe it’s now been almost 47 years since the ten bob note was last in circulation, and harder still to imagine it ever buying so much today.
+It’s hard to believe it’s now been over 50 years since the ten bob note was last in circulation, and harder still to imagine it ever buying so much today.

 On 20th November 1970 the ten shilling - or 'ten bob' - note was officially withdrawn from circulation and replaced with the world’s first seven-sided coin, the 50p.

 Today you have the opportunity to own one of those very last ten shilling notes ever to be issued.

 This year has seen the 50th Anniversary of Decimalisation, and demand for historic pre-decimal issues is now at an all time high.
 It means that that these 10 Shilling notes have become increasingly hard to source on the secondary markets, and it's taken us months to build up enough stock to offer to collectors.

 Limited stock - act now before we sell out again!

 With limited stock of 10 shilling notes available in their mint condition, we expect a quick sell-out.
 Ten Shilling Notes are already disappearing off the secondary markets and it's proving harder than ever to get hold of them.
 We expect our stock to sell through quickly so you'll need to act today to secure yours.

 Each note will arrive in a Presentation Folder with an accompanying Certificate of Authenticity.